Skip to main content

 At the peak of the COVID-19 pandemic, 87% of all complaints submitted to The US Department of Transportation (DOT) were about air travel refunds and the department claims that refund issues continue to account for a “substantial share” of the complaints received.

-After ruling that “it is an unfair business practice for a US air carrier…to refuse to provide prompt refunds of airfare to consumers when a carrier has cancelled or made significant change to a scheduled flight to, from, or within the United States”, a mandate from the DOT that becomes effective on June 25, 2024 guarantees that a passenger will receive an automatic refund for ticket cancellations, substantial flight changes, and unprovided paid services.
+After ruling that “it is an unfair business practice for a US air carrier…to refuse to provide prompt refunds of airfare to consumers when a carrier has cancelled or made significant change to a scheduled flight to, from, or within the United States”, a new regulation from the DOT will come into effect from 28th October 2024 with the aim of ensuring passengers receive automatic refunds for ticket cancellations, substantial flight changes, and unprovided paid services.
 While it’s a sign of progress and an important change in making the travel experience as smooth as possible for the customer, it’s yet another challenge for airlines to overcome.

 Understanding the new automatic refund rule

-The new rule forces airlines to proactively refund passengers promptly for cancellations or significant changes to their itineraries (where they don’t accept re-accommodation alternatives) and for any paid services that were not realised, such as Wi-Fi, seat selection, or in-flight entertainment.
+Our interpretation of the new rule is that it forces airlines to proactively refund passengers promptly for cancellations or significant changes to their itineraries (where they don’t accept re-accommodation alternatives) and for any paid services that were not realised, such as Wi-Fi, seat selection, or in-flight entertainment.
 If not delivered within a certain time frame, passengers who file a mishandled baggage report will also be entitled to a refund of their checked bag fee.

 The ruling confirms that refunds must be made: